Alternatives to Medicare for those not yet 65

 This applies for any company with 20 or more employees.

 But be prepared to pay your full premiums, which includes whatever percentage your employer covered when you were still working.
 And on top of that, your insurer can tack on an extra 2% to cover its administrative fees — which can translate into hundreds of dollars a month.

 It’s not a cheap option, but it could be enough to tide you over until you get Medicare coverage.

 Get coverage through your spouse’s employer

-While it’s often more affordable for some couples to get their own insurance coverage through their direct employer, once you retire, if you lose your coverage, you may want to consider getting onto your spouse’s plan.
+While it’s often more affordable for some couples to get their own insurance coverage through their direct employer, once you retire, you may want to consider getting onto your spouse’s plan.

 That usually shouldn’t be an issue to set up.
-Last year, 95% of employers offering health benefits extended their coverage to an employee’s spouse, according to the Kaiser Family Foundation.
+In 2020, 95% of employers offering health benefits extended their coverage to an employee’s spouse, according to the Kaiser Family Foundation.

 You may end up paying a higher premium — but it will be more affordable than having no health coverage at all when you need it.

 It’s becoming increasingly popular for older Americans to put off retiring or to return to work part-time — whether that’s for health insurance or other financial motivations.